SantiagoEnriqueGA/sega_learn/README.md

 - **Random Forest Regressor**: Implements an ensemble regressor that fits multiple decision trees on random subsets of the data and averages their predictions.
 - **Gradient Boosted Regressor**: Implements a gradient boosted regressor that fits multiple decision trees sequentially, each one correcting the errors of the previous trees.

+### Nearest Neighbors
+- **KNeighborsClassifier**: Implements the K-Nearest Neighbors algorithm for classification tasks.
+- **KNeighborsRegressor**: Implements the K-Nearest Neighbors algorithm for regression tasks.

 ### Utilities
 - **Data Preparation**: Implements utility functions for data preparation like train-test split, normalization, and standardization.